Henno91/pdsnd_github/README.md

 Project 3

 ### Description
-Describe what your project is about and what it does
+Description of the last project

 ### Files used
-Include the files used
+All files included

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.